 - Approximately 37.5 percent of AVID students in California plan to attend a California State University (CSU) campus.

 - Approximately 89.2 percent of AVID students complete the a-g requirements for UC and CSU.

 The purpose of AVID is to prepare students for college eligibility and success.
 As AVID expands to a school-wide and district-wide program, it impacts educators by increasing best practices for engaging all students and increasing college readiness across the school and district.
-The California Department of Education (CDE) works with the AVID regional offices and the AVID Center to expand and support the AVID program in local middle and high schools by:
+The AVID Center expands and supports the AVID program in local middle and high schools by: